-One of the individuals killed at Charlie Hebdo offices was Bernard Maris, a respected economist who reported for the journal.
+One of the individuals killed by the terrorism at Charlie Hebdo’s offices was Bernard Maris, a respected economist who reported for the journal.
 He was on the economic left and he decried the excesses, lapses and deterioration of capitalism.
 Now, if you’re on the ‘right’, reading this, that might upset you.
-But, the question is, Does capitalism have the LIBERTY to do whatever it wants?
+But, the question is, does capitalism have the LIBERTY to do whatever it wants?
 Has the West pushed capitalism to the brink?
 Even beyond the brink?
 As it’s practiced, is capitalism economically viable for the well-being of the people it’s supposed to serve?

 Absolutism or abandonment are excessive opposite forms of ‘authority’.
 Authority is defined as the power or right to give orders, make decisions, and enforce obedience.
 It has to do with governing and ruling… obviously the right way.

-This is not just a matter at state level, we are all implicated here, because two people govern their relationship, their household.
+Terrorism is not just a matter for state level, we are all implicated here, because two people govern their relationship, their household.
 A teacher manages her/his class, a policeman patrols his/her area.
 Everyone of us has authority over something, even our kids over their toys and their space at home.
-Some underuse authority and some overuse authority, both are an abuse with various negative consequences.
+Some under-use authority and some overuse authority, both are an abuse with various negative consequences.
 And we have all these nuances of use and misuse of authority around us today.

 What do you do when a student exerts his/her liberty to insult in opposition to a teacher who must manage her/his class of students?
 Or the opposite, when a teacher or policeman use authority it out on someone s/he is supposed to be managing?